fishinsea2014/Movies-Finder-Angular/README.md

 # Summary
-This is a practice project which simulate the Movies Finder developed by Lazhari in Angular.
+This is a simple app which dispaly and search movies base on the movie database API on  https://api.themoviedb.org/.
+The techs utilised are Javascript, Angular.

 #Dev Notes